rschristopher/ischristtrue.com/src/modern-views/millennialism.md

     He shall drink of the brook in the way: therefore shall he lift up the head.

-Note the imagery that calls back to *Genesis 3:15*, "he shall wound the heads over many countries".
+Note the imagery that calls back to *Genesis 3:15*,

+!!! quote "he shall wound the heads over many countries"